mdn/content/files/en-us/web/api/performance_api/using_the_performance_api/index.md

 Resource loads are initiated by some web platform feature, such as an HTML {{HTMLElement("img")}} element with a `src` attribute, or a CSS {{cssxref("background")}} property whose value uses a {{cssxref("url()")}}.

-Each `PerformanceResourceTiming` object indicates the feature that initiated the request with its {{domxref("PerformanceResourceTiming.initiatorType", "initiatorType")}} property.
+Each `PerformanceResourceTiming` object includes an {{domxref("PerformanceResourceTiming.initiatorType", "initiatorType")}} property which indicates the feature that initiated the request.

 ### Resource loading timeline